city

 4. Functionality

 Another difference between these two systems is how they function.
 Conventional fire alarm systems use analog technology and they are hardware-based.
-There are various zones that make up part of the larger control panel that rely on individual circuits for communication.
+There are various zones that make up part of the larger control panel that relies on individual circuits for communication.
 This means that how much information the panel can receive is limited by how many devices it supports.

 5. Possibility of False Alarms